 5 English Language Apps for Travelers

-You’ll already have the FluentU app on your phone or tablet for English practice, but here are five more apps that will help you organize and enjoy your travels.
+Here are five apps that will help you organize and enjoy your travels.
 Download them before you leave and bring them along with you!

 1. CityMaps2Go by Ulmon